 In the same way, heart problems such as arrhythmias can be identified by computer vision by analyzing electrocardiograms.

-The possibilities that computer vision has to offer to healthcare are immense and remain to be explored.
+The possibilities the solution has to offer to healthcare are immense and remain to be explored.

 The ability of computer vision to detect, classify, and recognize different objects opens many doors to opportunities in the security industry.